Jose Alvarado (basketball): Professional career

-New Orleans Pelicans (2021–present)
+New Orleans Pelicans / Birmingham Squadron (2021–2026)

 Alvarado passed on gaining an additional year in college due to COVID-19 game cancellations and declared himself eligible for the 2021 NBA draft.
 After being undrafted, on August 19, 2021, he signed a two-way contract with the New Orleans Pelicans.
 Under the terms of the deal, he split time with the Pelicans and their NBA G League affiliate, the Birmingham Squadron.
 During a game against the Philadelphia 76ers on January 25, 2022, Alvarado was issued a technical foul after an in-game verbal altercation with Philadelphia center Joel Embiid.
-The incident received press coverage after Embiid praised Alvarado and paid the $2,000 league fine associated with it.
-On March 28, Alvarado's two-way deal was converted into a standard 4-year, $6.5 million contract.
+Embiid praised Alvarado and paid the associated $2,000 league fine.
+On March 28, Alvarado's two-way deal was converted into a standard four-year, $6.5 million contract.
 This signing made him eligible for post-season play.

 In 2022, Alvarado gained social media traction for highlight clips of him creating steals by sneaking up behind the opposing team's ball handler, which also led to his nickname "Grand Theft Alvarado".

 On December 4, 2022, Alvarado scored a career-high 38 points in a 121–106 win over the Denver Nuggets.
 On February 17, 2023, he won the Rising Stars Challenge MVP award after hitting the game-winning shot.
-On February 28, the Pelicans announced that Alvarado had suffered a stress reaction in his right tibia and would be re-evaluated in three weeks.
+On February 28, Alvarado suffered a stress reaction in his right tibia.
 On March 22, the Pelicans announced that Alvarado would be sidelined for at least another two-to-three weeks, ending his season.

-On September 28, 2024, Alvarado signed a 2-year, $9 million contract extension.
+Alvarado made 56 appearances off of the bench for New Orleans during the 2023–24 NBA season, posting averages of 7.1 points, 2.3 rebounds, 2.1 assists, and 1.1 steals.
+On September 28, 2024, Alvarado signed a two-year, $9 million contract extension with New Orleans.
+He played in 56 games (including 23 starts) for the Pelicans during the 2024–25 season, averaging career-highs in points (10.3), rebounds (2.4), assists (4.6), and steals (1.3).

+Alvarado played in 41 games for the Pelicans during the 2025–26 season, averaging 7.9 points, 2.8 rebounds, and 3.1 assists.